Joint Trajectory and Passive Beamforming Design for Intelligent Reflecting Surface-Aided UAV Communications: A Deep Reinforcement Learning Approach: Introduction

-Against the above background, we propose an IRS-aided UAV system where the UAV is deployed to provide communication services to the ground UEs.
-To enhance the channel condition between UAV and UEs, which may be blocked by some obstacles such as high buildings, IRS is proposed to be mounted on the exterior wall of the buildings.
-We aim to maximize the overall weighted data rate and geographical fairness of all the UEs via jointly optimizing the UAV's trajectory and the phase shifts of the reflecting elements of IRSs.
-To address this problem, firstly, we propose a deep Q-network (DQN)-based low-complex solution by discretizing the trajectory and phase shift, which can be useful for practical systems with discrete phase-shift control.
-Then, we further propose a deep deterministic policy gradient (DDPG)-based solution to tackle the continuous counterpart.
-The experiment verifies that the proposed algorithms achieve better performance compared to other traditional benchmarks.
+Against the above background, we study an IRS-aided UAV system where the UAV is deployed to provide communication services to the ground UE.
+To enhance the channel condition between UAV and UE, which may be blocked by some obstacles such as high buildings, the IRS may be mounted on the exterior wall of the buildings.
+We aim to maximize the energy efficiency of UAV, including the data rate of UE and the energy consumption of UAV via jointly optimizing the UAV's trajectory, the phase shifts of the reflecting elements of IRS, while UE moves.
+To address this problem, firstly, we propose a deep Q-network (DQN)-based algorithm by discretizing the trajectory for the easy deployment.
+Then, we propose a deep deterministic policy gradient (DDPG)-based algorithm to tackle the continuous situation for better performance.
+The experiment verifies that the proposed algorithms achieve better performance compared to benchmark solutions.